DBJDBJ/valstat_cpp/supporting_documents/one_of_the_implementations.md

 #  valstat&trade;
-## Implementation matters, concept is the key
+## Implementation matters, idea is the key

-Same as its concept, architecture and design, **valstat** implementation must be simple, resilient and feasible.
+Same as its core idea, architecture and design, **valstat** implementation must be simple, resilient and feasible.
 And performant.

-There are many possible valstat implementations.
-Each conforming to the concept and architecture.
-But also developed inside the scope of the particular project.
+There can be many possible valstat implementations, in parallel existence.
+Each conforming to the same core idea and architecture.
+But also developed inside the scopes of many separate projects.
 Here are the just a few.

 #### Most Restricted Run-Time